-Mr. Korzeniowski, who appeared in the 1968 cult classic The Green Slime and the Daiei co-production Flight from Ashiya (1964), was born on March 31, 1937.
+Mr. Korzeniowski, who appeared in the 1968 cult classic The Green Slime (as a distant relative of author Joseph Conrad, he was credited in the film as Tom Conrad) and the Daiei co-production Flight from Ashiya (1964), was born on March 31, 1937.
 After earning a B.A. in Japanese studies at the University of Michigan (1970), Mr. Korzeniowski earned an MBA at the University of Chicago in finance (1984).
 His U.S. acting credits include The Replacements (2000), Dick (1999), Species II (1998), and the NBC television drama Homicide: Life on the Street (Seasons 4-9, 1994 – 1999).
 At the time of the interview (August 2010), he enjoyed working as a freelance news writer and video editor for WGN-TV, Chicago.

 Mr. Korzeniowski fondly recalls his acting experiences, both in America and Japan, for VPI readers.

 by Tom Korzeniowski (as told to Brett Homenick)